Frequently Asked Questions (FAQ)

 Does my school counselor need to provide a letter of recommendation for my application?

-We require a School Counselor Evaluation Form to be completed, which is slightly different from the teacher recommendation forms.
-Your application for admission will ask you to provide the name, title, and email address for your school counselor.
-Our office will contact your counselor and provide a link to the School Counselor Evaluation Form for them to complete and request a copy of your fall grades.
+We require a School Counselor Form to be completed, which is slightly different from the teacher recommendation forms.
+Your application for admission will ask you to provide the name and email address for your school counselor.
+This will generate an email to the counselor with a link to the School Counselor Form for them to complete and upload a copy of your transcript and fall grades.

 Interview Day: